 "Smile and the world smiles with you."

-Recently, I read some interesting facts indicating that the old adage is really true!
-Researcher and Psychologist, Daniel Goleman, along with his associates, did a study on the "bottom line performance" of companies.
-They discovered that the thing which influences a company's bottom line performance more than anything else is the mood of the leader.
+Psychologist, Daniel Goleman, did a study on the "bottom line performance" of companies and discovered the thing which influences a company's bottom line performance more than anything else is the mood of the leader.

-Hmmmm -- now, that's interesting.
-If you are a leader, and everything is a big mess -- the first thing to start fixing is your own attitude!
+Hmmmm.
+Now, that's interesting.
+If you are a leader, and everything is a big mess, don't fix the blame -- fix your attitude!
 This applies in business, school, sports teams, church, and home.
 If you don't like what's going on around you, it's time to change what's going on within you!

 "A cheerful heart is good medicine", Proverbs 17:22.
 Or, as Madeleine L' Engle said, A good laugh heals a lot of hurts."